wonderbloons/main-page/README.md

-# Wonder Bloons Landing/Status page
+# Wonder Bloons Main page

-The server status page for Wonder Bloons.
+The main page for Wonder Bloons.